abrilquinterog/abrilquinterog/README.md

 # Hi!
-I'm Abril :raising_hand:
+I'm Abril 🧙🏻‍♀️:sparkles:

- I am a front-end developer trainee with an architectural design background currently studying at Laboratoria. :sparkles:
+ I am a junior front-end developer with an architectural design background graduated from Laboratoria 💛

-- :triangular_ruler: I'm really passionate about designing and  building user interfaces that are useful and make people happy
+- 🎨 I'm really passionate about designing and building user interfaces that are useful and make people happy
-- :books: I’m currently learning React
+- 👩🏻‍💻 I’m currently learning SASS
-- :star: I'm always looking for ways to improve my work and myself as a person
+- 🏅 I'm always looking for ways to improve my work and myself as a person
-- :dog: When I'm not coding I'm playing with my little buddy Mila
+- 🐶 When I'm not coding I'm playing with my little buddy Mila

 ## Tech Stack :art:
 <div>